Unveiling Google’s PMax Timeline: Boost Your Ad Strategy

 FAQs

-What visual cues are described in the chart?
+What ad types are shown in the new PMax chart?

-Axel Falck, Head of Search at Le Mage du SEA, first noticed it and shared insights on LinkedIn.
+The feature was first noticed by Axel Falck, Head of Search at Le Mage du SEA.
+He shared his insights on LinkedIn.

 Comments